giannilmbd/dynare/doc/manual/source/the-model-file.rst

        than first computing the terminal steady state by homotopy, then computing the transitional dynamics by homotopy).

+    .. option:: endval_steady_nocheck

+       Similar to the :opt:`nocheck` option applied to the terminal steady state computation when used in conjuction with the ``endval_steady`` option.

     *Output*

     The paths for the exogenous variables are stored into